Click the character to replay. Press Try drawing to write it yourself.

 字源洞见 zìyuán dòngjiàn · Etymological Insight

-The critical cultural point: in classical Chinese thought, 心 xīn is the organ of BOTH feeling AND thought.
-There is no separate word for "mind" as distinct from "heart" — the heart thinks.
-Mencius stated it plainly: 心之官则思 xīn zhī guān zé sī — "The function of the heart is to think."
-This is not a poetic formulation.
-It is a philosophical claim: one organ, one center, one 心.
-The heart-mind divide that haunts Western philosophy from Plato through Descartes simply does not exist here.
+In classical Chinese thought, 心 xīn is the organ of BOTH feeling AND thought.
+There is no separate word for "mind" as distinct from "heart"; the heart thinks. 孟子 Mencius stated it plainly: 心之官则思 xīn zhī guān zé sī, "The function of the heart is to think."
+The heart-mind divide that runs from Plato through Descartes has no equivalent in Chinese philosophy.

-This is why 心理 (heart-logic) means psychology.
-Why 心得 (heart-get) means insight.
-Why 用心 (use-heart) means to apply oneself with genuine care.
-Every 心 compound is a window into a world where thought and feeling were never separated to begin with.
+This is why 心理 (heart-logic) means psychology, 心得 (heart-get) means insight, and 用心 (use-heart) means to apply oneself with genuine care.
+Every 心 compound is a window into a world where thought and feeling were never separated.

-In Japanese, 心 kokoro is one of the most semantically loaded words in the language: heart, mind, feeling, and spirit simultaneously. 心臓 shinzō (the biological heart) and 心理 shinri (psychology) map the same semantic field — the same root organ expanding in the same directions across two literary traditions.
-The meaning is so resonant across both cultures that mastering 心 in Chinese is a direct investment in Japanese literacy as well.
+In Japanese, 心 kokoro carries the same range: heart, mind, feeling, and spirit simultaneously. 心臓 shinzō (the biological heart) and 心理 shinri (psychology) expand from the same root in the same directions.
+Learning 心 in Chinese is a direct investment in Japanese literacy as well.

 心 appears in two distinct forms depending on its position within a character:

-Together the 心/忄 radical family is one of the largest in Chinese — every character involving emotion, thought, intention, or moral character shares this root.
-When you learn to recognize 忄 on the left edge of a character, you immediately know it lives in the territory of the inner life.
+The 心/忄 radical family is one of the largest in Chinese.
+Every character involving emotion, thought, intention, or moral character shares this root.
+Recognizing 忄 on the left edge of a character is enough to know it lives in the territory of the inner life.

 10 key characters to anchor the family: